Employment Skills Certificate Program

 It's time to sign up for After-School Clubs at Oceanside Middle School and Thomaston Grammar School.
 Click on the links below for more information and to print the registration forms.
 All registration forms should be returned to the main office at OMS or TGS.

 LIMITED SPACE AVALIABLE.
-REGISTRATION IS RECCOMENDED BY FRIDAY, SEPTEMBER 15 for the session beginning the week of October 2.
+REGISTRATION IS RECOMMENDED BY FRIDAY, SEPTEMBER 15 for the session beginning the week of October 2.

 Posted by Callie Saulniers on September 13, 2017 | Read more in: News